internetforall/infa/README.md

 Our Objective
 =============
-•Spreading Internet knowledge across the world •Meeting global needs on internet
+* Spreading Internet knowledge across the world
+* Meeting global needs on internet

 Who can participate?
 ===================